On the role of gravity, turbulence, and the magnetic field in angular momentum transfer within molecular clouds: Discussion

 The black line in all three cases seems to be a lower bound on the points, that is, for most of the clumps $j_{\rm DP}>j_{{\rm CM}}$.
 However, it can be seen that, as we restrict the sample to increasingly rounded clumps (smaller aspect ratio), the distance from the observed relation decreases together with the difference between $j_{\rm DP}$ and $j_{\rm CM}$.
 In conclusion, for clumps with rounded geometry there seems to be no significant difference between using the density peak or the center of mass to measure the angular momentum.

 Our results above suggest that, when filamentary structures are considered, either in observations or in simulations, it is necessary to measure their angular momentum differently than we have done here.
 There are few studies in the literature on angular momentum measurements in filaments.
 Some velocity gradient measurements in star-forming \citep{Alvares-Gutierrez+2021} and non-star-forming \citep{Hsieh+2021} filaments show a gradient perpendicular to the principal axis of the filament that has been interpreted as rotation.
 However, it appears that this rotation pattern can be found only in relatively young filaments that have not undergone a period of intense star formation, where the latter causes a transition from a generalized pattern to small rotation centers at specific points.

-A first approximation to measuring the angular momentum for filaments in such samples would be to measure it with respect to the main axis of the filament.
-Such a study will be presented elsewhere.
+A possible first improvement in the measurement of angular momentum for filamentary structures could be to define it with respect to the main axis of the filament rather than with respect to a single reference point such as the center of mass.
+Another aspect that may affect the resulting \jR\ relation is the assumption of ideal MHD.
+Non-ideal effects, particularly ambipolar diffusion at these scales, can modify the redistribution of angular momentum during collapse \citep[e.g.,][]{Wurster+2018,Wurster+2022}, and may therefore alter the scaling between $j$ and $R$.
+Such studies will be presented elsewhere.